 According to Section 381.986 (6)(a), the product must be dispensed through a medical dispensary and contain less than 0.8% THC and more than 10% CBD.
 No other non-psychoactive cannabinoids are allowed in the product, and it cannot have any synthetic cannabinoids or precursors of such substances.

-To use Delta 8 THC products in Florida is completely legal as per the current Florida laws and the farm bill.
-As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant the state law allows you to purchase and consume delta 8 products.
+Using Delta 8 THC products in Florida is completely legal as per the current Florida laws and the farm bill.
+As long it stems from hemp extracts and is not extracted or has any bi-products from the marijuana plant, the state law allows you to purchase and consume delta 8 THC products.

 In regards to CBD oil, here is how it used to work.